 - Pregnant women and women of child-bearing age.

 Pregnant women and women of child-bearing age are the highest priority due to the sensitivity of the developing fetus to contaminant exposure.
 Maternal trends that are not confounded by the sampling medium or differing study design can be determined through the continued sampling of maternal blood using prior protocols.
 Children are the next priority for biomonitoring studies as they have been found to have relatively high concentrations of some contaminants (e.g., polybrominated diphenyl ethers (PBDEs)).
-Research of this type will highlight the interest of First Nations and Inuit governments and Northern health authorities in supporting this mother/child unit.
+Research of this type will highlight the interest of First Nations, Métis and Inuit governments and organizations and Northern health authorities in supporting this mother/child unit.
 Biomonitoring of older adult populations of both genders is important because contaminant concentrations have, in general, been shown to be higher in this adult population than in children and pregnant women or women of child bearing age due in part to higher historical and current consumption of country foods.
 Due to the persistent, bioaccumulative nature of legacy POPs, older adults may also have higher concentrations due to cumulative lifetime exposure, especially from exposure prior to the phase-out of these legacy POPs.

 1.3.4 Contaminants of concern